KiranGanji/RCodes/README.md

 1. UniBiTriCuts.R:
 	* This R file has the code to get counts of different combinations of levels within of factor variables.

+2. ChiSq_Vis.R:
+	* Visualising ChiSq p-values like the correlation matrix using corrplot library.
+Requires tidyr package as well.